vazco/uniforms/.github/ISSUE_TEMPLATE/feature-request.md

 Let us know what you'd like to see.
 Do provide us with:

-- Some motivation why you'd like to see this in uniforms.
+- Motivation why you'd like to see this in uniforms.
 - Examples of how others could use this feature.
 - Possible workarounds, if applicable.